Georgia – Kartli Shida/Kvemo, Mtskheta, Kakheti (Tbilisi, Gori) November 20-23, 2019

 The museum is in the tower.
 It tells the story of the local kings.
 Gremi was the royal capital of Kakheti from 1466-1616.
 The church dates from 1565.
 King Leon liberated Jerusalem, the tomb of Christ and Golgotha in 1517, renovating them in 1533-37.
 He was a wise and flexible ruler.

-The tiny church has a small narthex with few gilt back icons.
-A corridor on the left side has a box of bones of monks buried here and the one on the right, an icon.
+The tiny church has a small narthex with few gilt-back icons.
+A corridor on the left side has a box of bones of monks buried there and the one on the right, has an icon.
 The nave has a round vaulted roof and is very dim inside with a narrow slit window in the apse and one small window on one wall.
 The north wall and apse have mostly vanished murals, but they are better on the south and back walls.
 Unusually the iconoclast is made of wide stone.

-The monks quarters has a tower, 2-story building with a basement and a kitchen with 10 openings for storing wine and wheat.
+The monk’s quarters have a tower, a 2-story building with a basement and a kitchen with 10 openings for storing wine and wheat.
 A huge trough was for making wine.
 A plaque dates the small chapel below to the 8th-9th century.

-The main reason to come here are the expansive views – mountains to the north and huge views down to the plains in the south and east.
-Image result for Nekresi Monastery
+The main reason to come here is the expansive views – mountains to the north and huge views down to the plains in the south and east.

 On November 28th, I returned to Tbilisi.
 This was not my plan but I needed to replace my brake pads!
-I was told 16,000 kilometers ago in Germany that I needed new pads in order to prevent damaging the discs.
+I was told 16,000 kilometres ago in Germany that I needed new pads to prevent damaging the discs.
 But I kept putting it off and finding a garage always seemed impossible.
-I happened to pass one in west Azerbaijan who said there was only about 500kms left on my pads, but he didn’t have the correct ones.
+I happened to pass one in West Azerbaijan who said there were only about 500 left on my pads, but he didn’t have the correct ones.
 I phoned the VW dealer in Tbilisi who also had none and they would take 3 weeks to deliver but he would look for aftermarket pads.
 So I belatedly returned to Tbilisi and they had the pads in stock and amazingly fit me right in and changed them!!

 I hate Georgian drivers – they are impatient and the types who accelerate hard and brake hard so there is always someone racing beside you.
 Changing lanes is a test.